 The other day, my irresistibly charming son started showering me with hugs and kisses while I was in the midst of folding laundry.
 “You’re my best mommy ever,” he smiled, looking into my eyes while working his awe-inspiring dimples to the max.
 My heart was melting after a few minutes of his seemingly innocent compliments.
 That’s when he popped the question.
 “Will you let me drive the car?”

-I’m not sure he understood when I told him he has another thirteen years before he’s old enough to get a drivers’ permit.
-As he walked away, looking dejected, I wondered what his little three-year old mind had envisioned when he asked me to let him behind the wheel.
+I’m not sure he understood when I told him he has more than ten years before he’s old enough to get a drivers’ permit.
+As he walked away, looking dejected, I wondered what his little mind had envisioned when he asked me to let him behind the wheel.
 And I wondered whether his initial compliments were part of his childlike ploy to get what he really wanted.

 How often do we come to God with ulterior motives?
 We claim our hearts are filled with love and adoration, when really we just want something from him.
 Our prayers become tools of manipulation, as if we could strong-arm God into doing our will.